cadeo111/go/README.md

 # goGame
-the game of go written in golang
+a 2p game of go for the cmd line written in golang